viamrobotics/docs/docs/tutorials/projects/verification-system.md

    Give it the name `"persondetect"`, and select **Object Detection** as the **Model Type**.
 4. [Deploy the model](/ml/deploy/) to your machine so it can be used by other services, such as the vision service.

-Finally, configure an `mlmodel` detector to use your new `persondetect` ML model:
+Finally, configure an `mlmodel` detector to use your new `"persondetect"` ML model:

 1. Navigate to your machine's **Config** tab on the [Viam app](https://app.viam.com/Machines).
 2. Click the **Services** subtab and click **Create service** in the lower-left corner.